raylutz/daffodil/README.md

     dtype is a dict that specifies the datatype for each column. if 'unflatten' is specified and dtype specifies json, then column will be unflattened when the data is read.
-    Unflattening will convert JSON in the csv file to produce any arbitrary data item that can be JSON'd.
+    Unflattening will convert JSON in the csv file to produce any arbitrary data item, such as lists or dicts.

 ### creation and conversion